jhaskinsjr/nebula/README.md

 research, some of these, as my math textbooks used to say, "will be left as an exercise" for researchers.

-# Reaching The Author
+# Contact

-I am available to consult on the framework's use, development, and deploymnt.
+I am available to consult on the Nebula framework's use, development and deploymnt, and microprocessor simulation generally.

 Email: john.haskins.jr@gmail.com |
 LinkedIn: https://www.linkedin.com/in/john-haskins-jr-925235a1/